rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 Overall, the majority of Group Two renters come from family households (97.7%), with only 2.3% from mixed households.
 Mixed households have a slightly higher proportion in the affordable category, while family households have higher proportions in the burdened, severely burdened, and extreme categories.

+Additionally, the weighted mean rent burden in Group Two decreased from 28.3% in 2019 to 27.4% in 2024.
+This decline occurred across both household types, falling from 28.4% to 27.5% among family households and from 24.5% to 22.6% among mixed households.

 <img width="850" alt="family_rent_burden_socioeconomic_profiles" src="https://github.com/user-attachments/assets/46883e5d-9809-41b1-a18e-20e083b47139" />